MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 1. Under **Basics**, do the following:
     1. **Project details**:
         1. **Subscription**: Select the Azure subscription in which you want to place the Aquila instance.
         1. **Resource group**: Select the resource group in which you want to place the Aquila instance.
-If you do not have a resource group in which you want to place the Aquila instance, select **Create New** to create a new resource group and then place the instance.
+If you don't have a resource group in which you want to place the Aquila instance, select **Create New** to create a new resource group and then place the instance.
 We recommend you have a new resource group exclusively for Aquila.
     1. **Instance details**:
         1. **Aquila instance name**: Enter Aquila instance name as desired.
             >[!Note]
             >- Aquila instance name can have only alphanumaric characters and up to 10 characters long.
             >- Aquila instance is equivalent to System Center Operation Manager Management Group so choose a name accordingly.
         1. **Region**: Select the region that is near to you geographically so that latency between your agents and the Aquila instance is as low as possible.
-    1. **Azure Hybrid Benefit**: Select **Yes** if you are using a Windows Server licence for your existing servers.
-This licence is only applicable for the Windows Servers that will be used while creating VMs for the Aquila instance and it won't apply to existing Windows Servers.
+    1. **Azure Hybrid Benefit**: Select **Yes** if you are using a Windows Server license for your existing servers.
+This license is only applicable for the Windows Servers that will be used while creating VMs for the Aquila instance and it won't apply to existing Windows Servers.
 1. Select **Next**.

 ### Networking